Madrid : Financing/Pricing data

 Current developments and projects :

-- Study for the definition and evaluation of alternatives to the current tariff framework in the public transport system of Madrid Region.
+- Study for the evaluation of the quality of public transport services.